zunique90/alx-system_engineering-devops/README.md

-This repo is for Shell, Basics
+This repo is for Shell Projects tasks, Including:
+Shell Basics
+Shell Permissons
+Shell init files, variables and expansions
+Shell I/O Redirection and filters